-They made the beach that afternoon, though the only sign of it was the fringe of more ragged ice and the white slope beyond.
-A thin haze hung about them heavy with rime, and they could not see more than a quarter of a mile ahead.
-When darkness fell they scraped out a hollow beneath what seemed to be a snow-covered rock, and sat upon their sleeping-bags.
-The cooking-lamp gave little heat.
-Having eaten, they huddled close together with part of their aching bodies upon the sled, but none of them slept much that night, for the cold was severe.
+They made the beach that afternoon, though the only sign of it was the fringe of more ragged ice and the white slope beyond the latter.
+A thin haze hung about them heavy with frosty rime, and they could not see more than a quarter of a mile ahead.
+When darkness fell they scraped out a hollow beneath what seemed to be a snow-covered rock, and sat upon their sleeping bags about the cooking lamp.
+Then, having eaten, they huddled close together with part of their aching bodies upon the sled in a bitter frost, but none of them slept much that night.

-The morning broke clear and warmer, and Wyllard, climbing to the summit of the rock, had a brief glimpse of the serrated summits of a great white range that rose to the west and south.
+The morning broke clear and warmer, and Wyllard, climbing to the summit of the rock, had a brief glimpse of the serrated summits of a great white range that rose out of a dingy greyness to the west and south.
 It, however, faded like a vision while he watched it, and turning he looked out across the rolling wilderness that stretched away to the north.
 Nothing broke its gleaming monotony, and there was no sign of life anywhere in the vast expanse.
+By and bye it narrowed, and when he clambered down the haze was creeping in again.

-They set out after breakfast, breaking through a thin crust of snow, which rendered the march almost insuperably difficult, and they had made a league or two by the approach of night.
-The snow had grown softer, and the thawing surface would not bear the sled, which sank in the slush beneath.
-Still, they floundered on for a while after darkness fell, and then lay down in a hollow.
-A fine rain poured down on them.
+They set out after breakfast, breaking through a thin crust of snow, which rendered the march almost insuperably difficult, and they had painfully made a league or two by the approach of night.
+The snow had grown softer, and the thawing surface would not bear the sled, which sunk in the slush beneath.
+Still, they floundered on for a while after darkness fell, and then lay down in a hollow, packed close together, while a fine rain poured down on them.

-Somehow they slept, and, though this was more difficult, got upon their feet again when morning came, for of all the hard things the wanderer in rain-swept bush or frozen wilderness must bear, there is none that tests his powers more than, in the early dawn, the bracing of himself for another day of effort.
-Comfortless as the night's lair has been, the jaded body craves for such faint warmth as it afforded, and further rest; the brain is dull and heavy, and the aching limbs appear incapable of supporting the weight on them.
+Somehow they slept, and, though this was more difficult, got upon their feet again when morning came, for of all the hard things the wanderer in rain-swept bush or frozen wilderness must bear there is none that tests his powers more than the bracing himself for another day of effort in the early dawn.
+Comfortless as the night's lair has been, the jaded body craves for such faint warmth as it afforded, and further rest, the brain is dull and heavy, and the aching limbs appear incapable of supporting the weight on them.
 Difficulties loom appallingly large in the faint creeping light, courage fails, and the will grows feeble.
-Wyllard and his companions felt all this, but it was clear to them that they could not dally, with their provisions out, and staggering out of camp after a very scanty meal they hauled the sled through the slush for an hour or so.
-Then they had stopped, gasping, and the Indian slipped out of the traces.
+Wyllard and his companions felt all this, but it was clear to them that they could not dally, with their provisions running out, and staggering out of camp after a very scanty meal they hauled the sled through the slush they churned up for an hour or so.
+Then they stopped, gasping, the Indian slipped out of the traces, and Charly, who nodded, cast them loose from him.

-"We've hauled that thing about far enough," said Charly, who dropped the traces, too, and slipped away from the sled.
+"We've hauled that thing about far enough," he said.

-Wyllard stood looking at them for a moment or two with anxious eyes.
+Wyllard stood looking at them for a moment or two with a furrowed face and a hand that the frost had split tightly clenched.
 It was evident that they could haul the hampering load no further, and he was troubled by an almost insupportable weariness.
+Then he made a little unwilling sign of concurrence.